 (2-3-3).
-Introduces the diffusion process and operating principles of semiconductor devices in analog and digital electronics.
-Covers the underlying physics and applications of direct and alternating current circuits, filters, diodes, transistors, amplifiers and digital logic concepts.
-Prerequisite: PHY 201.
+Provides a basic understanding of the diffusion process and the operating principles of semiconductor devices in modern electronics.
+Introduces analog and digital electronics.
+Covers the fundamentals and underlying physics of DC circuits, alternating current circuits, filters, diodes, transistors, amplifiers, digital logic concepts and their applications.
+Prerequisite: PHY 102.
 Lab/Tech fee rate A applies.